 Why is the cloud so popular?
-There are many reasons that resonate differently with different cloud users:
+There are many reasons that resonate differently with different cloud users.
+Here are a few:

-Every cloud service comes from a service provider, so the costs and activities related to maintenance and operations of the of services are shifted to the service provider.
+Every cloud service comes from a service provider, so the costs and activities related to the maintenance and operations of the services are shifted to the service provider.
 In turn, users pay for the services without having to manage the underlying systems.
-This frees up significant amounts of time, reduces costs as well as can lead to reduced risk..
+This frees up significant amounts of time, reduces costs as well as can lead to reduced IAM risk.

 In most cases, it is overwhelmingly complicated for an organization to purchase, configure, and deploy an on-prem system that could compete against the capacities of today’s cloud environments.
 Cloud services provide the infrastructure and connectivity that they need without compelling them to absorb those expenses.
 And it shifts the computing costs from the capital expenditure budget to the monthly operating budget, so there’s no expensive outlay needed to get started either.